joshrouwhorst/qbp/README.md

         name: 'ItemQueue', // Optional - The name is passed to the progress function, helpful with multiple queues running simultaneously
         process: addItemToDatabase, // Required - Function of what you want to happen to each item.
 Gets passed the item and a callback function.
         threads: 5, // Default 1 - Number of items getting processed concurrently
+        async: false, // Default false - Allows you to specify that the progress function is an async function
         progress: progressFunc, // Optional - Function that gets called with status updates on how the process is going
         progressInterval: 1000, // Default 10000 - How often to get status updates in milliseconds
         empty: emptyFunc // Optional - Function that gets called when we're out of items